top of page

 2023 Featured Presenter, Day of Dialogue and Action, Washington University in St. Louis

-2023 Guest Lecture for Stories Culture Taught Me class, Washington University in St. Louis
+2023 Guest Lecturer, Stories Culture Taught Me class, Washington University in St. Louis

-2023 Guest Lecture for Mixed Mediums: Gender in American Visual Culture class,
+2023 Guest Lecturer, Mixed Mediums: Gender in American Visual Culture class,

 Washington University in St. Louis

-2022 Guest Lecture for Monumental Anti-Racism class, Washington University in St. Louis
+2022 Guest Lecturer, Monumental Anti-Racism class, Washington University in St. Louis

 Washington University in St. Louis

-2022 Discovery Tour: Women and Art, Missouri History Museum, St. Louis, Missouri
+2022 Featured Artist, Discovery Tour: Women and Art, Missouri History Museum, St. Louis, Missouri

-2021 Guest Lecture for Archiving St. Louis: The City as the Crossroads of the World class,
+2021-2024 Guest Lecturer, Archiving St. Louis: The City as the Crossroads of the World class,

 Washington University in St. Louis